12 Famous Authors Who Also Wrote for Children

 James Joyce wrote some of the most influential—and impenetrable—literature of the 20th century.
 When he wasn’t doing that, he wrote about cats.

 In 1936, Joyce mailed two stories to his grandson, Stephen.
 The tales would later be published as children’s books: The Cat and the Devil and The Cats of Copenhagen.
-The Cat and the Devil, a riff off a French fable, posthumously became Joyce’s first picture book in 1964.
+The Cat and the Devil, a riff off a fable, posthumously became Joyce’s first picture book when it was published in the 1960s.
 In it, a mayor hires the devil to build a bridge.
-The devil agrees under one condition: he owns the first soul that crosses.
+The devil agrees under one condition: He owns the first soul that crosses.
 When the devil finishes, the mayor tosses a cat across the bridge, sealing the deal and leaving Lucifer with a pet.

-e. e. cummings wrote around 2900 poems, two novels, and countless essays.
+E.E.
+Cummings wrote 12 volumes of poetry as well as novels, plays, and essays.
 He also wrote four stories for his daughter Nancy, which were published in a 1965 collection called Fairy Tales.
-The stories include The Old Man Who Said "Why", The Elephant and the Butterfly, and The House that Ate Mosquito Pie.
+The stories include The Old Man Who Said "Why," The Elephant and the Butterfly, and The House that Ate Mosquito Pie.
 The most playful yarn, however, may be The Little Girl named I—an experiment with nouns.
 At the end, the girl named “I” meets a girl named “you.”

 3. Upton Sinclair

 Upton Sinclair was once called “a man with every gift except humor and silence.”
-Sinclair poured his life’s work into criticizing society and politics, but he still found room for fun.
+Sinclair devoted his life’s work to criticizing society and politics, but he still found room for fun.
 In 1936, the muckraker released The Gnomobile: A Gnice Gnew Gnarrative with Gnonsense, but Gnothing Gnaughty.

 A girl named Elizabeth discovers the last two gnomes living in the Redwood Forest.
 The gnomes—Bobo and Glogo—distrust “big people” because they cut trees and destroy gnome homes.
 After gaining their trust, Elizabeth drives her pointy-hatted friends across the country to find other gnomes.
 Sinclair couldn’t help but moralize, subtly scolding industrialization and pollution along the way.
 In 1967, Walt Disney turned Sinclair’s tale into a movie.